lambdaxymox/lambdaxymox_website/content/01-example.md

 ```

 This shows that the perspective projection matrix {math}`M^{C}_{per}` is indeed the product of
-a projection transformation and an orthographic transformation
+a projective transformation and an orthographic transformation

 ```{math}
 M^{C}_{per} = M^{C}_{orth} P^{C}.